-A sequential version of the algorithm was implemented in line with the algorithm description in Section 2.1.
-Two parallel versions were developed to calculate the basic operations in a thread-level speculative execution fashion (see e.g., [11]).
+Two parallel versions were developed to calculate the basic operations in a thread-level speculative execution fashion (see e.g., [8]), in addition to a sequential version that follows the original description.
 All code is written in C and parallel versions are implemented with pThreads.
-Although OpenMP provides a more convenient programming interface, it does not allow task killing, a functionality one of the proposed versions depends on.
+Although more convenient, OpenMP does not provide a way of killing tasks, a functionality one of the proposed versions depends on.